U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: SL(2) CS Formulation

 If entanglement entropy is proportional to the $\langle\ln W_{\cal R}\rangle$, the quantum contribution only contributes to an area term.
 However, our result is instead $\ln\langle W_{\cal R}\rangle$.
 Hence holographic entanglement entropy \cite{Ryu:2006bv} cannot be given by the area term.
-Note that the difference between the two expressions cannot be observed at the classical level.
+One cannot observe the difference between the two expressions at the classical level.
 Therefore, the study of quantum correction is a non-trivial task. \\

 We discuss why the ``minimum surface=entanglement entropy'' can work in the SL(2) CS formulation.
-We first introduce the Wilson line, and its back-reaction gives the $n$-sheet geometry.
-The back-reaction can be seen as a deformation of the background solution or gauge fields as in the U(1) case.
-Because the geometry is defined by the gauge fields, the deformation changes the geometry, and then the $n$-sheet manifold appears.
-Because the background changes, the boundary zweibein also needs to change for preserving the boundary condition.
+We first introduce the Wilson line.
+The back-reaction gives the $n$-sheet geometry.
+The back-reaction is the same as a deformation of the background solution or gauge fields as in the U(1) case.
+The geometry is relevant to the gauge fields now.
+The deformation changes the geometry, and then the $n$-sheet manifold appears.
+Because the background changes, the boundary zweibein also needs to change without changing the boundary condition.
 Deforming the boundary zweibein also changes the boundary term of the SL(2) CS formulation.
-Indeed, it is quite non-trivial.
-Now the back-reaction of the Wilson line leads to a natural modification due to the connection between the geometry and the gauge field.
+Indeed, it is non-trivial.
+Now the back-reaction of the Wilson line leads to a natural modification.
 The boundary theory depends on the choice of background.
-Here we cannot obtain an exact effective action when introducing the Wilson line, but we can in the U(1) case.
-Because it is hard to know whether the limit $n\rightarrow 1$ limit is smooth without an exact solution, a similarly exact study should be helpful.
-In the U(1) case, we exactly show that the Wilson line deforms the chiral scalar fields.
+We cannot obtain an exact solution (effective action) when introducing the Wilson line, but we can in the U(1) case.
+It is hard to know whether the limit $n\rightarrow 1$ is smooth without an exact solution.
+Therefore, a similar exact study should be helpful.
+In the U(1) case, we show that the Wilson line deforms the chiral scalar fields.
 An additional change to the boundary condition is necessary for obtaining entanglement entropy.